Sam-Oliveira/Sam-Oliveira.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm Samuel!
-I'm a Machine Learning Master's student at University College London.
+I just graduated with a MSc in Machine Learning at University College London (UCL).
 Previously, I graduated with First Class Honours from Imperial College London.
-I am interested in creating decision-making systems that can learn continually, adapting to new environments.
+I am interested in creating decision-making systems that can learn continually and open-endedly.
 In particular, I am curious about how to ensure that systems that can "learn forever" do so in a way that is safe and robust.
-I am interested in appplications in astronomy and sustainability.
-I am currently doing my MSc Thesis on using denoising diffusion models for inverse RL in Ilija Bogunovic's Group at UCL.
+I did my MSc Thesis on using denoising diffusion models for inverse RL in Ilija Bogunovic's Group at UCL.
+In my free time I enjoy swimming and running, as well as taking pictures with my analogue cameras.
 {style="text-align: justify;"}